Sunday, June 05, 2022

 A new location is available every day!
 Each satellite image is chosen from EOX's Sentinel-2 Cloudless Satellite Map of the world.

 The goal of Wheredle is to identify a new U.S. state every day from a random image taken from Google Maps Street View.
-Fans of GeoGuessr will be familiar with the basic concept of both Pointle and Wheredle.
+Fans of GeoGuessr will be familiar with the basic concept of Wheredle.
 Using contextual clues, such as street signs, landmarks and the natural terrain, you need to guess in which state the displayed Street View was captured by Google.

 Countyle is another fun Wordle inspired geography guessing game.
 The object in this game is to identify the mystery country in the fewest number of attempts.
 After each incorrect guess in Countryle you are given a number of clues based on your answer.